JRafaelSoares/SEC-DPAS/README.md

 The current setup is ready for 4 simulatenous servers, tolerating 1 fault.

+First, you must delete the content of the servers Databases.

+To do that, go to *dpas-server/src/database* folder and run the script:

+    ./cleanDatabase

 To run every server, open four new terminals in the dpas-server folder and run in each server:

     mvn exec:java -Dserver.id=X